technispex-codes/CheckPhoneNum/README.md

-Call this in an elevated PowerShell window using Import-Module <filepath-of-script>.
+Call this in an elevated PowerShell window using Import-Module "filepath-of-script"